CLAIRE-Labo/python-ml-research-template/README.md

 It probably seems complex at first sight because you are not familiar with the tools and practices it uses.
 However, these practices (probably not usually combined in a research project, whence this template) are well established and have been proven to be very useful.

+For example the `Dockerfile` seems complex because it leverages multi-staging to be very cache-efficient.
+Changing your build dependencies, or installing something in the Dockerfile will cause very little rebuilds.

 ### Why is the template so big?